jonwolski/get-a-key/README.md

 ## Standalone Requirements
 * This App is using mongoDB to store the configuration and customization.
 You will have to configure the mongoDB location in the `/config.js`file.
-* This App has to be reachable through HTTPS to use OAuth (required to configure the App and to use AzureAD OAuth for users authentication).
+* This App has to be reachable through HTTPS to use OAuth (required to configure the App and to use Azure OAuth for users authentication).

 ## What will come next
 * ADFS integration